 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 If you are considering UC Irvine, better hit the books.
 The typical SAT score of applicants is 1,195.
 Around 49.0% of applicants submit ACT scores, with the standard score being in the 27 range.
-See all of University of California - Irvine's rankings to learn more.
+Take a virtual tour for more information on UC Irvine's campus.

 University of California - Santa Cruz is among your best bets if you're planning on studying Business/Managerial Economics.
-Students who graduate from the Managerial Economics program earn about $45,183 in their early career salary, and $85,823 in their mid-career salary.
+Students who graduate from the Managerial Economics program earn about $49,700 in their early career salary, and $49,700 in their mid-career salary.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 Any student pursuing a degree in Business/Managerial Economics has to check out University of California - Los Angeles.
-Managerial Economics majors from University of California - Los Angeles earn a boost of about 43.2% above the typical income of Managerial Economics graduates.
+Soon after graduation, Managerial Economics students usually make an average of $65,900 in the first five years of their career.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 SUNY Oneonta is a good decision for students pursuing a Business/Managerial Economics degree.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the modest town of Oneonta, New York.